sendgrid/smtpapi-go/TROUBLESHOOTING.md

     {"category":["NewUser"]} <nil>
   ```

-  Now you can ensure that your headers add up to your desired behaviour.
+  Now you can ensure that your headers will add up to your desired behaviour.